ZishanAdThandar/WriteUps/CTF/tryhackme.com/overpass2hacked.md

 1. Start Machine to get IP.
 2. Question `The attacker defaced the website.
 What message did they leave as a heading?` Answer `H4ck3d by CooctusClan`.
 Manually checking strings output for downloading deface page will show this.
 We can also use this command `strings overpass2.pcapng |grep "H4ck3d"`.
 Or simply opening the ip in browser will show this heading.
 3. We have repeat attackers steps.
 Now we can login to the ssh port 2222 opened by the backdoor as we saw in `strings` output.
 We already have username `james` and can use cracked password.
+We need to use `-oHostKeyAlgorithms=+ssh-rsa` to get ssh as there is an error.
 ```bash
 ssh -p 2222 james@10.10.136.126
 Unable to negotiate with 10.10.136.126 port 2222: no matching host key type found.
 Their offer: ssh-rsa